Sauerkraut Rye Bread Recipe

 I wouldn’t use it for a peanut butter and jelly sandwich or french toast but definitely recommend it for any of strong, savory sandwich filling.

-For longer term storage, wrapped the cooled loaf in plastic wrap and freeze.
-Or slice and place the slices into a freezer bag and freeze.
+For longer term storage, wrap the cooled loaf in plastic wrap and freeze, or slice and place slices into a freezer bag.
+Let frozen bread thaw on the counter before serving.
+Use within 6 months for best flavor.

 Two round loaves of sauerkraut bread sitting on a napkin, the loaf in front has the end cut off.

-Sauerkraut Bread
+Sauerkraut Rye Bread Recipe

 Yield: 2 Loaves